 What is your Pass Rate?

 - TEFL Trainer strives to support you to develop your teaching skills and subject knowledge.
-95% of our trainees complete their internship.
+95% of our trainees complete our TEFL certification programmes.

 - The 5% drop out rate can be explained by a change in personal circumstances prior to their arrival or by the following factors: difficulty to adapt culturally, or realisation that teaching is not for them.
 If you must drop out of the weekend crash course, you can always complete the 3 learning blocks online and become TEFL certified.